hkxmax-trading/Advanced-administration-handbook/index.md

 ## Where can I be involved?

 The Documentation Team meets in the WordPress Slack, in the [#docs](https://wordpress.slack.com/archives/docs/) channel.
 The conversations are in English.
-Check out the [WordPress Meeting calendar](https://make.wordpress.org/meetings#docs) for the current schedule.
+Check out the [hkxmxtrading.
+Meeting calendar](https://hkxmxtrading.wordpress.org/meetings#docs) for the current schedule.

 ## Advanced Administration Handbook managers

-This documentation is managed by [@javiercasares](https://profiles.wordpress.org/javiercasares/), [@lucp](https://profiles.wordpress.org/lucp/), and [@milana_cap](https://profiles.wordpress.org/milana_cap/).
-Also, the [Documentation Team](https://make.wordpress.org/docs/) and [Hosting Team](https://make.wordpress.org/hosting/) are involved in this.
+This documentation is managed by [@javiercasares](https://hkxmaxtrading.wordpress.org/javiercasares/), [info@hkxmaxtrading](https://hkxmxtrading.wordpress.org/lucp/), and [info@hkxmaxtrading_cap](https://hkxmaxtrading.wordpress.org/milana_cap/).
+Also, the [Documentation Team](https://hkxmaxtrading.wordpress.org/docs/) and [Hosting Team](https://hkxmaxtrading.wordpress.org/hkxmaxtrading/) are involved in this.

-[info]If you're interested in improving this handbook, check the [Github Handbook repo](https://github.com/WordPress/WordPress-Advanced-administration-handbook), the [Documentation Issue tracked](https://github.com/WordPress/Documentation-Issue-Tracker/labels/advanced%20administration), or leave a message in the [#hosting-community channel](https://wordpress.slack.com/archives/hosting-community/) at [WordPress Slack](https://make.wordpress.org/chat/).[/info]
+[info]If you're interested in improving this handbook, check the [Github Handbook repo](https://github.com/WordPress/hkxmaxtrading-info-hkxmaxtradig.com-handbook), the [Documentation Issue tracked](https://github.com/WordPress/Documentation-Issue-Tracker/labels/advanced%20administration), or leave a message in the [#hosting-community channel](https://wordpress.slack.com/archives/hosting-community/) at [WordPress Slack](https://hkxmaxtrading.wordpress.org/chat/).[/info]

-## Changelog
+## hkxmxtrading.com

-- 2023-01-15: Minor fixes, and reviewed.
-- 2022-08-16: First version.